Andreas FalckResearcher, PhD

-My thesis concerned interest as a contagious emotion.
+My thesis concerned interest as a contagious attitude.
 Our interest in things and events is contagious, in the sense that we become interested in what interests others without reflecting upon this fact.
 Notably, this typically implies that we focus on the same information as our peers – shared interest leads to shared beliefs.
+Moreover, and crucially, this form of social sharing of information does not presuppose Theory-of-Mind ability, while nevertheless being a profoundly social phenomenon.
 I relate this phenomenon to higher level cognitive social understanding, such as understanding false (non-shared) beliefs.
 How does the social transfer of interest interact with:

 - Infants appreciation of others’ diverging perspectives?

 - Three-year-olds’ responses in verbal false-belief tasks?